 We’ve previously written about how other modern technologies like AI might be used in sustainability.

-Summary – Using Blockchain In Sustainability
+Summary – Using Blockchain For Sustainability

 Blockchain is essentially a digital record/ledger of information and transactions